saisrujana/2020-04-28-git-collab-sru/README.md

 #trying git stash for temporary commit
 - `git stash`: to make temporary commit to avoid (add commit switch)
 - `git stash list`: to see the stash
-- `git stash apply`: to apply the commit
+- `git stash apply`: to apply the stash
+- `git stash clear`: to clear the stash